Whether you’re going to be renting a furnished or unfurnished apartment, you’re going to be paying for utilities in Germany.

 The same principle stands for your gas provider!
 Though, in some cases, you can get an additional discount by purchasing electricity and gas from the same supplier.
-For many people, natural gas is used to cook on their stove and to heat their home.
+For many people, natural gas is used to cook on their stoves and to heat their homes.
 Gas can be measured in both kWh or volume (m3).

-Your water provider is based on where you live, so don’t have as much of a choice as you do with power and electricity.
-That said, the tap water quality in Germany is of superior quality and drinking from the tap is no issue at all.
-Water is also metered, and you can expect to pay around €1.60 per 1m³ (1000 litres) for drinking water.
+Your water provider is based on where you live, so you don’t have as much of a choice as you do with power and electricity.
+That said, the tap water quality in Germany is of superior quality and drinking from the tap is no issue.
+Water is also metered and you can expect to pay around €2 per 1m³ (1000 litres) for drinking water.
 Depending on the city you live in you will pay:

 Please reach out to email@example.com if you have any suggestions or inquiries about the content on this page.